Probabilistic Interpolation of Quantum Rotation Angles: Generalisations

-A number of generalisations and further applications of our approach are apparent.
-First, we can consider settings where the discretisation in \cref{fig:fig1} is not uniform: we can straightforwardly solve the system of equations in \cref{eq:quasiprob} for the known, non-uniform, discrete angle settings $\Theta_k$.
-The approach remains essentially identical such that we still randomly sample nearest notch settings $\Delta_k$ and $\Delta_{k+1}$, but we sample the notch setting nearest to $\Delta_{k}+\pi$.
-Such a non-uniform distribution of angular settings may arise from a non-linear relationship between the control field amplitude and the rotation angle achieved, for example when modulating the exchange interaction~\cite{SymExchange} between two spin qubits or applying a Stark shift~\cite{StarkGary}.
+First, our results in \cref{theo1} directly apply to settings where the discretisation in \cref{fig:fig1} is not uniform: Such a non-uniform discretisation of angular settings may arise from a non-linear relationship between the control field amplitude and the rotation angle achieved, for example when modulating the exchange interaction~\cite{SymExchange} between two spin qubits or applying a Stark shift~\cite{StarkGary}.

 Second, the approach can be generalised to quantum gates beyond gate generators of eigenvalues $\pm 1$.
 One then writes a system of equations similar to \cref{eq:quasiprob} but uses more variables and more discrete gate angle settings, and solves for the variables either analytically or numerically.